ALGPHELLO/twrp_device_aio_otfp/README.md

-TWRP device tree for Lenovo K3 Note
+TWRP device tree for condor allure A8
 ==============

 This branch is for building TWRP 3.x.